Best Mac for Local AI (2026): Apple Silicon Buying Guide

 What it runs well: 3B-7B models at high quality, 13B models at Q3 quantization What it struggles with: Anything over 13B.
 With only 16GB shared between macOS and models, you hit swap quickly.

-Upgrade path: Apple offers 24GB on the base M4 Mini for $799.
-That extra 8GB is worth it if you can stretch the budget.
+Upgrade path: Apple offers 24GB on the base M4 Mini for around $999.
+That extra 8GB is worth it if you can stretch the budget — see the RAM requirements guide for exactly which models that unlocks.

 $1,500-2,000: Mac Mini M4 Pro 48GB ($1,799)